113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 <dt>-o, --origin-snapshot-id</dt>
 <dd>ID of an original volume snapshot to use for duplication.</dd>
 <dt>-s, --duplicate-size</dt>
-<dd>Size of duplicate file volume in GB, if no size is specified, the size of the original volume will be used.</dd>
+<dd>Size of duplicate file volume in GB.
+If no size is specified, the size of the original volume is used.</dd>
 <dt>-i, --duplicate-iops</dt>
-<dd>Performance Storage IOPS, between 100 and 6000 in multiples of 100, if no IOPS  is specified, the IOPS  of the original volume will be used.</dd>
+<dd>Performance Storage IOPS.
+Range `100-6000`, and in multiples of 100.
+If no IOPS is specified, the IOPS  of the original volume is used.</dd>
 <dt>-t, --duplicate-tier</dt>
-<dd>Endurance Storage Tier, if no tier is specified, the tier of the original volume will be used.</dd>
+<dd>Endurance Storage Tier.
+If no tier is specified, the tier of the original volume is used.</dd>
 <dt>-n, --duplicate-snapshot-size</dt>
-<dd>The size of snapshot space to order for the duplicate, if no snapshot space size is specified, the snapshot space size of the original volume will be used.</dd>
+<dd>The size of snapshot space to order for the duplicate.
+If no snapshot space size is specified, the snapshot space size of the original volume is used.</dd>
 <dt>-f, --force</dt>
 <dd>Force operation without confirmation.</dd>
 </dl>